Tommy

 1963-1964 served in the 15th Scottish Parachute Regiment (TA).

-and first karate licence with the League Isle de France, French
+karate licence with the League Isle de France, French Karate Federation.

 1965-1970 competed for Scotland and Britain in karate.

-to train in Japan, returned as a 3rd Dan and started teaching
+train in Japan, returned as a 3rd Dan and started teaching and training

 1967 qualified as a National Referee.